 Visit the Potato Park in the morning to learn about conservation and sustainable use of native potato diversity while walking along the trails observing the crops and the Andean communal labor system.
-Enjoy a typical lunch and a unique Peruvian Paso Horse show at Wayra Restaurant or experience a deluxe picnic lunch and short hike by Huaypo Lake, with a traditional Pachamanca, underground barbecuing with hot stones or a Huatia - a traditional Peruvian earthen oven banquet.
+Experience Virgilio Martinez's MIL restaurant with a tasting lunch menu and touring its garden and orchard, an immersion in Peruvian cuisine that requires a half day.
+Or enjoy a typical lunch and a unique Peruvian Paso Horse show at Wayra Restaurant or indulge in a deluxe picnic lunch and short hike by Piuray or Huaypo Lakes, with a traditional Pachamanca, underground barbecuing with hot stones or a Huatia a traditional Peruvian earthen oven banquet.
 In the afternoon, visit the Valle Sagrado Brewery and try their delicious IPAs, porters and other locally-inspired brews, while you learn about the growing Peru's craft-beer scene.
 (B,L)